hydra7hi/project-blueprint/README.md

 # Intro
-The following project was created as a show case for golang code, for my job application as a golang developer.
+The following project was created as a show case for golang code.

-I wanted to include some of the basic components that I thought would be useful for any Go project.
+With no specific requirements, I aimed to include some of the basic components that I thought would be useful for any Go project.
 Such as:
 - Golang.
 - Docker.
 - Make.